Serenity 6.5.2 Release Notes (2023-02-21)

 New Expression Attributes

-In Serenity, entities can work like SQL views, without having to define an underlying SQL view.
+In Serenity, entities can function like SQL views without the need to define an underlying SQL view.

 public class PersonRow : Row<PersonRow.RowFields>